bioinformatics-centre/AsmVar/README.md

 SoapAsmvar
 ==========
-SoapAsmvar is software for detecting variants, including Indel & SV, base on long sequence(or de novo Assembly) alignement.
+SoapAsmvar is a software for detecting variants, including Indel & SV, base on long sequence(or de novo Assembly) alignement.

 LICENSE: